sftpplus/sftpplus-docs/src/doc_source/operation/admin-shell.rst

     CMD> bin\admin-shell.bat -a https://sftp-mgmt.example.com:2020

-If the SFTPPlus Local Manager interface is not using the default self-signed certificate, you can start `admin-shell` using a different certificate.
+If the SFTPPlus Web Manager interface is not using the default self-signed certificate, you can start `admin-shell` using a different certificate.
 This can be the server's certificate itself or a Certificate Authority's certificate.